ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 providing cleaner interfaces, hiding implementation details and enforcing invariants.

-Let's imagine we are implementing a unification library based on a mutable vector.
-We don't want users to access the unification state directly, since it's an implementation detail that is subject to certain invariants.
-If we choose implicit parameters to hold the vector, we would be obliged to expose it to the user.
+Consider the example of a fresh integer supply.
+If the key is exposed, a user could shadow the counter and cause collisions.
+With implicit parameters, there is no way to prevent this: the parameter `?counter` is a public name that anyone can rebind.

-With scoped keys, we would be able to hide it:
+With scoped keys, we can prevent it by hiding the key.

 ::

-  module Unification (HasUState, Term(..), runUState, unify) where
+  module Counter (HasCounter, runCounter, next) where

-  -- imports...

-  data Term = ...

-  -- UStateK is hidden
+  -- CounterK is not exported
-  data scoped UStateK = IOVector Term
+  data scoped CounterK = IORef Int

-  type HasUState = Scoped UStateK
+  type HasCounter = Scoped CounterK

-  runUState :: (HasUState => r) -> (r, IOVector Term)
-  runUState = ...

-  unify :: HasUState => Term -> Term -> IO Bool
-  unify = ...
+  -- Creates a new IORef and runs the computation runCounter :: (HasCounter => IO a) -> IO a

+  -- Atomically increments the counter and returns the value next :: HasCounter => IO Int

 Effect and Interactions
 -----------------------